apache/incubator-kie-kogito-runtimes/addons/common/cloudevents/README.md

 # Kogito CloudEvents Add-on

 Use this add-on to make the events produced and consumed by a Kogito project accept the [CloudEvents](https://cloudevents.io) format.
-There are many use cases where you will need to use this addon.
-Please check the following sections in our documentation to find out more:
+There are many use cases where you can use this add-on.
+See the following sections in our documentation to find out more:

 - [Knative Eventing in Kogito services](https://docs.jboss.org/kogito/release/latest/html_single/#con-knative-eventing_kogito-developing-process-services)
 - [Serverless Workflow definitions](https://docs.jboss.org/kogito/release/latest/html_single/#con-serverless-workflow-definitions_kogito-orchestrating-serverless)